irisnet/irismod/modules/service/spec/02_messages.md

 - the request context does not exist
 - the request context is not paused

+## MsgKillRequestContext

+The request context can be terminated via `MsgKillReqeustContext`

 ```go
 type MsgKillRequestContext struct {
     RequestContextID string